kitariapp/.github/profile/README.md

 <br>

 An **ad-free** and open-source anime streaming site built for your needs.
-Kitari was established since **January 1st 2022**.
+We have been baking cookies since **January 1st 2022**.
 It is still under heavy daily development.
-And yes, there are already several streamign sites out there.
-In fact, Kitari was built for fun only.
+And yes, there are already several streaming sites out there.
+In fact, Kitari was built just for hobby and make things easier.